Allan Blair

 Allan Walker Blair (1900–1948) was a professor at the University of Alabama's medical school who is best known for allowing himself to be bitten by a black widow spider in order to investigate the toxicity of its venom in humans.
 As a result of the experiment he was hospitalized for two days, but later made a full recovery.
-The test convinced skeptics of the time who thought that the black widow's venom might not be dangerous to humans.
+The test was an attempt to convince skeptics who thought that the black widow's venom might not be dangerous to humans.

+He ultimately developed a treatment protocol for black widow spider bites.

 Early life and career

 An Encyclopedia of Saskatchewan article notes that Allan Walker Blair was born in Brussels, Ontario.
 His family moved to Regina when he was 11.
 He earned a BA from the University of Saskatchewan and an MD CM degree from McGill University in Montreal, Canada, in 1928.

 After teaching pathology at the University of Alabama [1929-34], he studied surgery at the Winnipeg General Hospital in Manitoba, Canada [1934-35].

 Blair was the first Canadian awarded a Rockefeller Fellowship to study cancer at New York Memorial Hospital, in 1935–36.

-He visited cancer treatment centers in Great Britain, Germany, Sweden, Belgium and France in 1936-37.

-The Allan Blair Cancer Centre in Regina, Saskatchewan, Canada is named in honour of this doctor.
+The Allan Blair Cancer Centre in Regina, Saskatchewan, Canada is named in honor of him.